- The Interplay of the Democracy Dimensions – Complementary and Conflicting (Trade-Off) Relations

 On the level of operationalisation, the conceptual distinction between the complementary and the conflicting effects of the dimensions is captured by two different types of indicators.
 Quality-measuring indicators undertake regime classification, by referring to the constitutive elements of democracy quality.
 Hence, their scale comprises the entire spectrum of regimes from autocracies to democracies.
 The dimensions have a reciprocally supportive effect, and thus maximum values are possible in each dimension.
 This type of indicator is the point of departure for classical democracy measurement and is used by Polity, Freedom House and the Bertelsmann Transformation Index.
 However, given the assumption of the complementary effects of the dimensions, no highly differing dimension values are possible here in the domain of working democracies.

 Trade-off indicators serve for determining the democracy profile of democracies and, hence, for structuring the democratic domain using the dimensions.
 The latter no longer provide reciprocal support to one another, but rather are characterised by opposing dependencies in the sense of trade-offs.
 Therefore, maximum values are not possible simultaneously in each dimension.
-The conflicting effects are not characterized by generally differing degrees of democracy quality, but rather by the distribution of democracy quality in different dimensions: whereas in the case of the quality-measuring indicators, differing degrees of development of the dimensions are the result of transformative and hence qualitatively gradual differences (quality profile), in the case of the trade-off indicators, differences in the dimensions represent qualitatively equivalent differences between dimensions whose goals are in socially-defined conflict and that are reflected in a democratic institutional set (democracy profile).
+The conflicting effects are not characterized by generally differing degrees of democracy quality, but rather by the distribution of democracy quality in different dimensions: whereas in the case of the quality-measuring indicators, differing degrees of development of the dimensions are the result of transformative and hence qualitatively gradual differences (quality type), in the case of the trade-off indicators, differences in the dimensions represent qualitatively equivalent differences between dimensions whose goals are in socially-defined conflict and that are reflected in a democratic institutional set (democracy profile).

 |Quality-Measuring Indicators||Trade-Off Indicators|